95 BC: Overview

 Year 95 BC was a year of the pre-Julian Roman calendar.
 At the time it was known as the Year of the Consulship of Crassus and Scaevola (or, less frequently, year 659 Ab urbe condita) and the Second Year of Taishi.
 The denomination 95 BC for this year has been used since the early medieval period when the Anno Domini calendar era became the prevalent method in Europe for naming years.

+In Rome, the consuls Lucius Licinius Crassus and Quintus Mucius Scaevola Pontifex passed the Lex Licinia Mucia, a law that removed non-citizens from the citizen rolls.